BrightComposite/TotalRPG-CoreMod/README.md

 # TotalRPG-CoreMod
 Small core modification used by TotalRPG Mod.
+Provides some hacks which allow to change default blocks and menus.
 WARNING!
 May produce uncompatibility with some other mods depending on their functionality.